 Federal Direct Loan Program (DL).
-To be eligible to apply for any of the Title IV student loans you must:
+To be eligible to apply for any of the Title IV student loans, you must:

-- ♦ Apply for financial aid using the FAFSA - ♦ Have a completed student aid file on record - Meet Satisfactory Academic Progress Standards - Attend loan entrance counseling and other special requirements, if applicable - Be enrolled in an eligible program (at least half-time status) - ♦ Have OFFICIAL grade transcripts from all previous colleges submitted to DACC for evaluation - ◆ Complete the DACC Loan Request Form (each award year) and meet Priority loan application deadlines as posted each semester.
-Prior Federal Loans and Financial Aid History If you currently have a Stafford Loan and would like to check the interest rate, servicer information and other financial aid history, go to the National Student Loan Data System.
-Federal Stafford Loan Program (subsidized and unsubsidized) - Repayment begins six months after the student graduates, leaves school or drops below halftime enrollment - Loans cannot be certified until after the add/drop period of the semester - Loan disbursements are made in two checks (one per semester) released no earlier than thirty days after the beginning of the semester - Students may borrow \$3500 at the Freshman level and \$4500 at the Sophomore level - Students must repay this debt regardless of completion of education goal or securing a career in field of study upon graduation.
+- Apply for financial aid using the FAFSA - Have a completed student aid file on record - Meet Satisfactory Academic Progress Standards - ❖ Attend loan entrance counseling and sign a master promissory note - ❖ Be enrolled in an eligible program (at least half-time status) - ❖ Have OFFICIAL grade transcripts from all previous colleges submitted to DACC for evaluation - ❖ Complete the DACC Loan Request Form (each award year or semester) before the end of the term for which the student is applying.
+Prior Federal Loans and Financial Aid History - If you currently have a Direct Loan and would like to check the interest rate, servicer information, and other financial aid history, go to studentaid.gov. - Repayment begins six months after the student graduates, leaves school, or drops below half-time enrollment - Loan disbursements are made in two checks (one per semester), released no earlier than thirty days after the beginning of the semester - Yearly loan award limits are dictated by the Department of Education and are subject to change each year. - Students must repay this debt regardless of completion of their education goals or securing a career in the field of study upon graduation.

 HEA Sec.
-479(A)(c), 34 CFR Section 668.202(e)(1) of the Federal Direct Loan (DL) Program provides that a school may refuse to certify a DL Stafford or Plus loan application or may reduce the borrower's determination of need for the loan if the reason for that action is documented and provided to the student in writing (provided the determination is made on a case-by-case basis).
-All previous borrowing of student loans and total debt will be reviewed prior to certification of future loans.
+479(A)(c), 34 CFR Section 668.202(e)(1) of the Federal Direct Loan (DL) Program provides that a school may refuse to certify a DL Stafford or Plus loan request or may reduce the borrower's determination of need for the loan if the reason for that action is documented and provided to the student in writing (provided the determination is made on a case-by-case basis).
+All previous student loan borrowing and total debt will be reviewed before certification of future loans.